menu close open event RSVP required ticketed event

 Thank you so much for caring about wildlife.
 Due to the current risk and prevalence of Highly Pathogenic Avian Influenza (HPAI) in Wisconsin, our bird admission process has changed to reduce the spread of this disease as much as possible.
 Please call 414-431-6204 first before coming to WHS with an animal of any species.
 It is of vital importance that you do not bring in an animal to the wildlife hospital until our team has talked with you directly and has instructed you how to safely do so.

-The Wisconsin Department of Natural Resources considers the following birds to be high-risk species:
+The Wisconsin Department of Natural Resources considers the following birds to be at highest risk of contracting HPAI:

 • Waterfowl (ducks, geese, swans)